ProsperityMC/Prosperity-Website/content/wiki/technical-information.md

 ---
 title: Technical Information
 authors: [CarbonGhost]
-description: Server specs and other technical information.
+description: Server hardware specs, software versions, seed, and related technical information.
 ---

 Server hardware specs and technical information.
 Please note that the seed was generated in 1.17.1 originally, and later upgraded to 1.18.1, so some generation features may be different.